Composite-particle hydrodynamics from dyonic black branes

-~~~~Let us compute the first order solution explicitly.
-In fact, the computation is performed in a suitable frame and at the origin, where the $\vec \beta(0)$ vanishes.
+Let us compute the first-order solution explicitly.
+In fact, the computation is performed in a suitable frame where the $\vec \beta(0)$ vanishes at the origin.
 After all the computation in this frame, one can easily recover the corresponding covariant form.
-This clever method was suggested in \cite{minwalla01} for the first time.
-To see details of the computation, we recommend visiting Appendix \ref{A.1}.
-Using zeroth order solution (\ref{rnboost}), (\ref{Fsstart}) and derivative expansion, one can find the first order source terms as listed in Appendix \ref{A.1.2}.
-Putting these source terms into constraint (\ref{constaint01}), it gives
+This clever method was suggested in Ref.\cite{minwalla01} for the first time.
+To see the details of the computation, we recommend visiting Appendix \ref{A.1}.
+Using the zeroth-order solution in Eq.~(\ref{rnboost}) and (\ref{Fsstart}) and derivative expansion, one can find the first-order source terms as listed in Appendix \ref{A.1.2}.
+Putting these source terms into the constraint in Eq.~(\ref{constaint01}) gives